Celbridge: Parish of Kildrought

 The original Kildrought parish church (built 14th century, burned 1798) stood in the present graveyard at Tea Lane and houses the mausoleums of the Dongan and Conolly families.
 It was granted by the Normans to the Abbey of St Thomas in Dublin.
 Donaghcumper Church (c1150) had windows of cut stone inserted into the building in the 14th century.
-Its ruins are extant in the main graveyard for the town of Celbridge on the Dublin road and members of the Alan family are buried in the church vault.
+Its ruins are extant in the main graveyard in Celbridge, and members of the Alan family are buried in the church vault.

 The old parish of Donaghcumper consisted of the modern townlands of Parsonstown, Rinnawad, Ballyoulster, Commons, Coneyboro, Coolfitch, Donaghcumper, Elm Hall, Loughlinstown, Newtown, Reeves, Simmonstown, Straleek and St. Wolstans.
 Pre Norman churches served the adjoining parishes in Donaghcumper (53.33902°N 6.52699°W.) and Stacumny (53.33448°N 6.50152°W.) (mentioned 1176, burned 1297, held in 1308 by a parson, Waleys) to the east, Adherrig or Aderrig further to the east (Athdearg or Red Ford, church first mentioned 1220) (53.34084°N 6.48816°W.), Kilmacreddock (53.36520°N 6.52734°W.) to the north east, the tiny parish of Donaghmore (plundered 1150, mentioned in letter 1190) further to the north (53.37695°N 6.55422°W.), Laraghbryan (plundered 1036 and 1171) (53.38181°N 6.61351°W.) to the north west, and Killadoon (53.32752°N 6.55663°W.) to the south.

-The modern Catholic parish of Celbridge and Straffan comprises the medieval parishes of Kildrought and Straffan as well as the former parishes of Stacumny, Donaghcumper, Killadoon, Castledillon and Kilmacredock.
+The modern Catholic parish of Celbridge and Straffan comprises the medieval parishes of Kildrought and Straffan, as well as the former parishes of Stacumny, Donaghcumper, Killadoon, Castledillon and Kilmacredock.
 The parish of Stacumny (Teach Cumni) originally included the townlands of Ballymadeer, Balscott and Stacumny.
 Killadoon from Cill an Dún may get its name from the earthen mound that still stands by the gate leading into the grounds surrounding Killadoon House.
 On the left-hand side of the avenue, as you enter through the gate, there is an overgrown churchyard with some headstones.
 Killadoon parish embraced the present townlands of Ardrass, Ballymakeally, Crippaun, Killadoon, Killenlea and Posseckstown.
 Kilmacredock is the smallest of the medieval parishes.
 A roofless ruin is all that remains of the original church.
 It is named for Redoc, who had a son who established a religious foundation southwest of the present town of Leixlip.
 Bellingham family members were buried in a vault in the floor of the building, but their remains were removed in the mid-20th century.